-Governor Dannel P. Malloy Members of the General Assembly
+Governor Ned Lamont Members of the General Assembly

-We have audited the financial statements and certain other information of the Comptroller of the State of Connecticut as they pertain to the central accounting of state financial operations, on a budgetary basis of accounting, for the fiscal year ended June 30, 2017.
-The auditors' report on the Comptroller's civil list financial statements, the audited civil list financial statements themselves, and the related auditors' report on compliance and internal control over civil list financial reporting are included in a separate report entitled Annual Report of the State Comptroller - Statutory Basis, for the fiscal year ended June 30, 2017, issued October 31, 2017.
+We have audited the financial statements and certain other information of the Comptroller of the State of Connecticut as they pertain to the central accounting of state financial operations, on a budgetary basis of accounting, for the fiscal year ended June 30, 2019.
+The auditors' report on the Comptroller's civil list financial statements, the audited civil list financial statements themselves, and the related auditors' report on compliance and internal control over civil list financial reporting are included in a separate report entitled Annual Report of the State Comptroller - Budgetary/Statutory Basis for the fiscal year ended June 30, 2019, issued October 31, 2019.

 We have also audited the financial statements and certain other information of the Comptroller of the State of Connecticut as they pertain to the State of Connecticut's financial position and results of operations on the basis of generally accepted accounting principles (GAAP).
-The auditors' report on the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, the aggregate remaining fund information, the respective budgetary comparison for the General Fund and the Transportation Fund, the respective changes in financial position and cash flows, where applicable, and the related notes to the financial statements of the State of Connecticut, which collectively comprise the state's basic financial statements are included in a separate report entitled Comprehensive Annual Financial Report - Fiscal Year Ended June 30, 2017, known as the state's CAFR.
+The auditors' report on the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, the aggregate remaining fund information, the respective budgetary comparison for the General Fund and the Transportation Fund, the respective changes in financial position and cash flows, where applicable, and the related notes to the financial statements of the State of Connecticut, which collectively comprise the state's basic financial statements are included in a separate report entitled Comprehensive Annual Financial Report (known as the state's CAFR) for the fiscal year ended June 30, 2019, issued February 21, 2020.

 We have conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We consider internal control over financial reporting as well as compliance with laws, regulations and other requirements that could have a direct and material effect on the financial statement amounts, in accordance with these standards.
+We considered internal control over financial reporting as well as compliance with laws, regulations and other requirements that could have a direct and material effect on the financial statement amounts, in accordance with these standards.
 We are issuing our Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.

-During our audit, we became aware of a matter that is considered an internal control weakness not deemed significant or material but is an opportunity to strengthen controls and improve operating efficiencies.
+During our audit, we became aware of a matter that is considered an internal control weakness not deemed significant or material, but is an opportunity to strengthen controls and improve operating efficiencies.
 The accompanying State Auditors' Findings and Recommendations details this finding and recommendation for corrective action.

-We also wish to express our appreciation for the courtesies shown to our representatives during the course of our audit.
-The assistance and cooperation extended by the personnel of the Office of the State Comptroller in making their records readily available and in explaining transactions as required greatly facilitated the conduct of our examination.
+We wish to express our appreciation for the cooperation and courtesies extended to our representatives by the personnel of the Office of the State Comptroller during the course of our examination.